laurent-martin/aspera-hsts-operations/README.md

 #### HSTS Redis DB

-Refer to the [HSTS documentation](https://www.ibm.com/docs/en/ahts) for details on backup and restore of the HSTS Redis database.
+Refer to the [HSTS documentation](https://www.ibm.com/docs/en/ahts) for details on backup and restore of the HSTS Redis database, section: `Backing up and restoring a node database`.

 ### Changing FQDN and certificate